-Humans are obsessed with their need for security.
-If you agree with geneticist Theodosius Dobzhansky (1973) that “Nothing in biology makes sense except in the light of evolution.” then obsession with security makes sense, because, contrary to evolutionary psychologists’ present understandings, natural selection selects for genes and traits on the basis of security.
+If you agree with geneticist Theodosius Dobzhansky (1973) that “Nothing in biology makes sense except in the light of evolution.” then obsession with security makes sense, because, surprisingly and contrary to evolutionary psychologists’ present understandings, it is now evident that natural selection selects for genes, traits, and systems solely on the basis of security (safety.)

-It is generally agreed by evolutionary psychologists and evolutionary biologists that reproductive fitness (reproductive success) is the main determinant of natural selection.
-It is also agreed that human behavior is adaptive, and that adaptations are shaped by genes that increase reproductive fitness by prolonging survival into the reproductive years.
-But this formulation fails to recognize that there is no trait that can act directly to prolong survival.
-Although there is no “prolonging survival trait or gene”, there are traits that do prolong survival, but they do so by preventing death.
-Taking security measures to prevent death is the one existing mechanism by which survival is prolonged.
-That is, prevention of anything might occur if security (safety) measures are taken before the demise occurs.
-Security is the proximate goal of adaptations; prolonging survival the ultimate goal.
-All medical and public health measures that have dramatically increased human life expectancy – from surgical operations to antihypertensive and antibiotic medications and clean water – are security measures that act to prevent death.
-That security measures increase survival into the reproductive years, is the likely cause that the ensuing increased reproductive fitness results in natural selection.
+There has been general agreement by evolutionary psychologists and evolutionary biologists that the main determinant of natural selection is reproductive fitness, which results in an increased number of offspring.
+It is also agreed that human behavior is adaptive and that adaptations are shaped by genes that increase reproductive fitness by prolonging survival (prolonging life) into the reproductive years.
+But there is no known trait that can act directly to prolong life.
+Although a “prolonging life” trait or gene does not exist, there are traits that do prolong life, but they work through a mechanism of preventing (postponing) death.
+People die for usually recognized and sometimes unrecognized reasons.
+Security measures to prevent a possible cause of death is the one existing mechanism by which life can be prolonged.
+Security measures are preventative: they prevent demises.
+Security is the proximate goal of adaptations; prolonging life the ultimate goal.
+All medical and public health measures that have dramatically increased human life expectancy – from surgical operations to antihypertensive and antibiotic medications and clean water – are security measures that act to prolong life by opposing causes of death.
+That security measures tend to prolong average survival into the reproductive years is the likely cause that the ensuing increased reproductive fitness results in natural selection.

-Natural selection selects for adaptations that increase security, which shifts the understanding of evolutionary psychology and human behavior from that of prolonging survival to that of increasing security: a paradigm shift.
+For the most part, except for sexual selection, human behavior is adaptive and, as noted above, adaptations are based on security.
+Security is the goal of almost everything we do.
+We value security more than we value anything else.
+Security is the primary concern of our every interest: personal, social, financial, health, home, national, etc. The reason security is so basic and so important to us is that natural selection selects for traits and systems only if they are adaptations that increase security.
+This shifts the emphasis of evolutionary psychology and human behavior from that of prolonging life to that of increasing security: a paradigm shift.
 Switching to a security paradigm may seem like a minor change, but if the hypotheses developed here, which are based on a security paradigm, are confirmed, monumental consequences from rewriting major segments of psychology and related disciplines will follow.
 Paradigm shifts are the cause of scientific revolutions (Kuhn 1962).
-Simply shifting natural selection’s paradigm from prolonging survival to security results in the ability to understand large segments of psychology and of human behavior that are otherwise not understandable or have been wrongly understood.
-This essay provides an overview of how a security paradigm is able to revolutionize understandings of psychology and of human behavior.
+Simply shifting natural selection’s paradigm from prolonging life to that of security, the mechanism by which life can be prolonged, has resulted in the ability to understand large segments of psychology and of human behavior that are otherwise not understandable or have been wrongly understood.

 Copyright © M.D.
 Jaffe - All Rights Reserved.